amidg/titan-x-pascal-pill/README.md

 ## Known bugs:
 * Due to the lack of the initial source code, this VRAM timing fix uses timings from the GTX1080 that is also the 1st gen GDDR5X GPU.
-* If started before miner -> entire system crash with BDOF (Blue Screen of Death).
+* If started before miner -> entire system crash with BSOD (Blue Screen of Death).
 Full cold restart is required.
 * No overclocking headroom compare to the original pill + GTX1080ti.